-2.22 Equity
+2.20 Equity

 Capital stock represents the nominal value of the Parent Company's shares that have been issued.
+When the Parent Company's issues more than one class of stock a separate account is maintained for each class of stock and the number of shares issued.